sparkflows/sparkflows-docs/docs/tutorials/reading-writing/mongodb.rst

 When we execute the Workflow, it reads in the Sample collection from MongoDB and displays the first few lines.

-We see that the Sample data records we wrote to MongoDB in the first workflow is read back now.
+We see that the Sample Data records that we wrote to MongoDB in the first workflow is read back now.

 .. figure:: ../../_assets/tutorials/mongodb/workflowexecutionreadmongodb.PNG
    :alt: ReadMongoDB